 It is believed that about 60% of employers will factor in a credit report before hiring a candidate for a job.
 A survey conducted by Demos found that one of ten people that were denied for a job was due to credit!

 Landlords may request to view your credit report before allowing you to rent their apartment.
 An applicant with poor credit history may result in a landlord asking for a larger deposit, asking to find a co-signer, or not renting you the apartment at all.

-Here in this post I only wrote a few examples, but of course there are many more situations where credit may impact something big in your life.
+Here in this post I only wrote a few examples, but of course, there are many more situations where credit may impact something big in your life.
 So please be a pro and make sure you’re the one with the best credit score on your block!
-The first step to take in the right direction is of course to apply for a credit card which will help you build credit.
+The first step to take in the right direction is, of course, to apply for a credit card which will help you build credit.
 You can find some great and easy to get approved for credit cards here.
-If you have a questions feel free to email me at firstname.lastname@example.org.
+If you have questions feel free to email me at email@example.com.

 Wishing You a Lot of Successes on Building Your Credit!